 “Un livre très surprenant.”

 A radio review that starts at 1.24.00 min- La Radio JET FM de Nantes, Nov 2014.
-Listen here.

 “A graphic elixir where time stops.”

 Mes Premières Lectures.
-Full review by Nelly Olson, here.
+Review by Nelly Olson.

 “A particularly moving book!”